powerpak/pathospot-visualize/README.md

 ### Optional configuration

-Copy `php/example.include.php` to `php/include.php` and edit the stubs to include extra HTML, CSS, or JS in the visualizations.
+1. Copy `php/example.include.php` to `php/include.php` and edit the stubs to include extra HTML, CSS, or JS in the visualizations.
 This could be used to theme the pages or integrate them into another website.
+2. Copy `js/example.config.js` to `js/config.js` and edit the variables there to change link destinations and other properties of the visualizations.

 ## Visualizations